 If you are interested in applying to do an MPhil or PhD with the Department of Applied Psychology we would recommend that you contact us and discuss your research project proposal with the relevant supervisor in the first instance.
 You can then visit our applications pages to find out how to apply.

-An upper second class honours degree (or international equivalent) in a relevant discipline which contains psychology.
+PhD: A masters degree (or international equivalent) in a relevant discipline related to applied psychology plus, an upper second class honours degree (or international equivalent) in a relevant discipline.
 A masters degree either in psychology or with an element of psychology is highly advantageous.

 Applicants must have graduated from an approved university